kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 ### Positioning and visuals (CSS)

 - Sidebar tabs remain a fixed vertical strip; expanding opens the content panel to the right.
 - `.form-side-panel.form-inline-panel` is sticky and right-aligned (negative right margin technique).
+The panel’s main area limits height and enables internal scrolling for the navigation tree.
 The factory also auto-switches the panel between inline and floating when it would be off-screen, to keep navigation and the blue marker visible.
 - `.form-ui-highlight-overlay` is an absolute 2px bar placed along the left edge of the form container; `HighlightOverlay` computes top/height.
 - Smooth scrolling to groups is enabled via `.form-ui-body { scroll-behavior: smooth; }`.